-Joel Feigin (b: New York City,1951) is a composer whose music has been heard across the U.S. and abroad, from France and Germany to Taiwan and Korea.
-His works have been widely praised for their "very strong impact, as logical in musical design as they are charged with emotion and drama."
+Joel Feigin is an internationally performed composer, whose operas, chamber, orchestral, and piano works have been widely praised for their "very strong impact, as logical in musical design as they are charged with emotion and drama."
 (Opera Magazine)

 Joel Feigin, composer / Helen Callus, viola / Callus Viola Studio

 Visit Fanfare magazine online (January/February 2013 issue) for a feature article on Joel Feigin.

 "[This CD] makes its mark through a very personal and emotional combination of tonal and atonal elements.
 Opening quotes on the first page of the booklet state "Amid lament, there is silence; within silence, there is lament," and this is indeed the guiding principle Feigen uses in constructing this music.
 The opening Lament for solo viola is full of angst - much of the music here resembles Hindemtih - but there are also remarkably lyric interludes, brief soaring melodic lines that stand out, and of course many moments of silence which redouble the effect of the music.
 It must be said that violist Helen Callus is an extraordinary musician, able to elicit every mood and change of mood that Feigin has written into his score, and this opening movement is, for her, a real tour de force...Callus and her Viola Studio group play with exceptional feeling and virtuosity.
 This is the world premiere recording of this cycle of pieces, but truth to tell, it would be difficult to imagine anyone playing them as well, let alone better.
 Highly recommended to lovers of modern music."

 - Lynn René Bayley, Fanfare Issue 36:3 [Jan/Feb 2013]